hyperledger/indy-hipe/text/0164-did-indy-method/README.md

 ## Summary

 This proposal details changes to Indy Node required to implement support for the DID Indy Method Version 1.0.
-These changes add support W3C DID Specification compliant identifiers and documents on Indy Ledgers.
+These changes add support for W3C DID Specification compliant identifiers and documents on Indy Ledgers.

 ## Motivation